zhinst/zhinst-labber/docs/source/features/waveforms.rst

 the zhinst-labber drivers.
 The guide is valid for all instruments that have an AWG core / generator.

+.. _csv_upload:

 CSV upload
 -----------

 The first way to upload a waveform through Labber is the upload via a CSV file.
-A generator channel support the upload of a single complex waveform and the awg channel allows the upload of 2 waves and markers.
+A generator channel support the upload of a single complex waveform and the AWG channel allows the upload of 2 waves and markers.

 The format of CSV file is the following:

 * Each row represents one waveform
 * Delimiter: ``,``
-* If the waveform for the given index/slot should be ignored the respecive row can be empty.
+* If the waveform for the given index/slot should be ignored the respective row can be empty.

 To upload a waveform to index 0 and index 2 the CSV file could look like that